tomtheunissen/PlaneFrame/README.md

 # PlaneFrame

-A framed colour e-ink display showing which aircraft are currently overhead, drawn as illustrations rather than a list.
+A framed colour e-ink display showing which aircraft are currently overhead, drawn as illustrations in their airline's livery.

 A server fetches live flight data, looks up an illustration for each aircraft, renders a 1200x1600 image, and a battery-powered ESP32 wakes every ten minutes to pull that image onto a 13.3" E Ink Spectra 6 panel mounted in portrait.
 The frame hangs on the wall and reads as a print, not as a screen.

 ## Status

 Early development.
 The data pipeline is complete; nothing runs on hardware yet.

 | Component | State |
 |---|---|